How to Interface oled display with Esp32 ?

 The above image shows that HSPI (and VSPI) are available on the ESP32 Development Board to SPI Interface.
 Let’s use the VSPI peripheral.
 These pins are for VSPI in ESP32:

-Below is a table showing the connections between the OLED Display Module and ESP32.
-We must make seven connections because this is an OLED Display Module with SPI.
+Below is a table showing the connections between OLED Display Module and ESP32.
+We need to make seven connections because this is an OLED Display Module with SPI.

 Installing SSD1306 OLED Library – ESP32